 Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).

-You do not need to be a naturalized citizen to live and work in the United States.
+You do not need to be a naturalized citizen to live and work in the United States, but if you’re ready to make that transition, a naturalization lawyer in Houston can guide you through every step.

-In order to become a citizen of the United States, you will need to pass an interview (the BCIS or Bureau of Citizenship and Immigration Services).
-Many people may feel intimidated by this, but if you have filed the formidable requisite expanse of documentation in advance then the actual interview may be simple in comparison.
+In order to become a citizen of the United States, you will need to pass an interview (the USCIS or U.S. Citizenship and Immigration Services).
+Many people may feel intimidated by this, but if you have filed the formidable requisite expanse of documentation in advance, then the actual interview may be simple in comparison.

 The USCIS authorities will likely ask you questions about all of the following information: